 Winter Wonderland – Tony Bennett

-Hot take: Tony Bennett sings much better than holiday music than Frank Sinatra or Dean Martin.
+Hot take: Tony Bennett sings much better holiday music than Frank Sinatra or Dean Martin.
 It’s not even close.
 Yes, The Chairman is amazing.
 I love his music.
 Songs for Young Lovers is one of the great albums I own on vinyl.
 He can’t sing a Christmas song like Tony Bennett.
 This song is my favorite Tony Bennett work.

 You’re a Mean One, Mr. Grinch – Thurl Ravenscroft